-If your remaining parent gets remarried and has other kids, you could feel even more of an outsider in the new family, especially if they treat you differently.
+If your remaining parent gets remarried and has other kids, you could feel even more like an outsider in the new family, especially if they treat you differently.

 - You don’t know your purpose in life

 Growing up, everyone tells you that you need to find your purpose in life; to discover your reason for living and what you want in life.
-While it is good advice, it can also be the reason why you feel like you don’t belong anywhere.
+While it is good advice, it can also be one of the reasons why you feel like you don’t belong anywhere.

 “The steps you take don’t have to be big, they just need to take you in the right direction.“– Jemma Simmons, Agents of S.H.I.E.L.D